discully/afinalunity/ASTRO.md

 Total length: 70 bytes.

-#### System State
+#### System Flags

-The system_state field is a bitfield encoding the following values:
+The system_flags field is a bitfield encoding the following values:
  * 0b1 - Primary star is a White Dwarf
  * 0b10 - A binary star system
  * 0b1100 - Contains a starbase